MOST RECENT

 Requirements for California Learners Permit

-This is just a short list of the requirements you need to fulfill to be eligible for a California drivers permit.
-If you require more information about the California learners permit, you will need to research the California graduated license program.
-The program specified what restrictions will apply to your drivers permit, how long you need to hold the permit for and what are additional requirements that you must meet before you can be issued with a drivers license.
+This is just a short list of the requirements you need to fulfill to be eligible for a California driver's permit.
+If you require more information about your CA learners permit, you will need to research the California graduated driver's license program.
+The program specifies what restrictions will apply to your drivers permit, how long you need to hold the permit for and what are additional requirements that you must meet before you can be issued with a drivers license.
 The program also mandates that drivers under the age of 18 must be issued with a provisional license first and have to observe all California provisional driver's license restrictions for at least 12 months before being issued with a full license.
-You can find this information in the official California DMV permit handbook.
+You can find this information in the official California drivers handbook.

 If you are under 17 and ½ years of age, you are also required: